 Posted on March 9, 2019

 I never did get a portfolio level photograph at the Seljalandsfoss waterfall on my May trip; after two days I was heading east on the Ring Road again.
-I had gotten Seljalandsfoss images that captured my loopy mood on that first day — and capturing the mood of a place isn’t a trivial thing.
-But the average person won’t hang a dark, moody Iceland shot in the den.
+I caught Seljalandsfoss on a May morning, wind cold and blowing hard, I was seeing the place through eyes that’d already seen 20 hours of travel.
+Some interesting shots came out of it that first day and that isn’t trivial.
+I felt what I shot.

 I scooted out of Vik by 7:15PM, did the drive west in under 40 minutes.
 When I got there, the last tour buses were leaving (look closely).
 It was only a few minutes before sunset.
-I grabbed my wide angle and tripod, jogged past a few photogs, dialed in my settings, headed into the cave — with heart pounding.
+I grabbed my wide angle and tripod, jogged past a few photogs, dialed in my settings as I walked, headed into the cave. … Like I was doing a live performance.
+Showtime.

 I stood, back against wall, so as to pull in those velvety, mossy boulders.
 That misty moss made me want to take my shoes off and wade in.
 (Of course I had to pull all that detail out of the image in post.)
 And of course, I had to wipe the lens off after each shot.
 I didn’t bring a dry cloth so my shirt did the job.